-The VCRC Continence Assessment Clinic is Now Open for Business!
+The VCRC Continence Assessment Clinic is Now Open for Business as usual!

-Appointments are necessary – Consultations can be done in our clinic, at your home or virtually – We work with all age groups and conditions .
+Appointments are necessary – Consultations can be done by phone or video consultation – We work with all age groups, conditions and abilities.

 Visit our Bladder and Bowel Clinic page for further information!